 When an appropriate object passes within the sensor’s sensing range, the sensor outputs a voltage through its signal wire.
 This signal can indicate to a controller that the target has “made” the sensor.
-So long as the sensor is functioning properly, and the object remains within the sensing range, the prox will continue to provide voltage out on its output signal.
+So long as the target remains within sensing range, the prox will continue to provide voltage on its output signal.
 What’s the point of this?
 This is how the sensor “tells” the controller: “hey, I’m energizing my output as a signal to you that there is something in front of me right now.”

 As you can see in the graph above, once the object passes out of the range of the sensor, the sensor will turn off its output.
 A controller would now see that the sensor is in its normal, “off” state.

 As a brief aside, there are quite a few ways to refer to something as being “on” or “off”.
 Below are some other ways you might hear someone refer to a signal as being on or off.
 In my opinion, all of these are more or less equivalent:

 Have I left anything out of this list?
 Let me know in the comments below. 🙂